hulomjosuan21/hulomjosuan21/README.md

 ---

 ⚡ Fun fact:
 - I'm a tech enthusiast who loves experimenting with new frameworks and libraries.
-When I'm not coding, you’ll find me playing games like league of legends!
+When I'm not coding, you’ll find me playing Once Human!

 ---